 What causes eye redness?
 35 possible conditions

 Eye redness occurs when the vessels in your eye become swollen or irritated.
-Redness of the eye, also called bloodshot eyes, or pink eye can indicate the presence of several different health problems.
+Redness of the eye, also called bloodshot eyes, can indicate the presence of several different health problems.
 While some of these problems are benign, others are serious and require emergency medical attention.
 The redness of your eye may be a cause for concern.
 However, most serious eye problems happen when you have redness along with pain or changes in your vision.

 - dry air

 - bacteria or viruses

 Eyestrain or coughing can cause a specific condition known as subconjunctival hemorrhage.
 When this occurs, a blood blotch may appear in one eye.
 The condition may look serious.
 However, if it’s not accompanied by pain, it will typically clear up in seven to 10 days.

 More serious causes of eye redness include infections.
 Infections can occur in different structures of the eye and typically produce additional symptoms such as pain, discharge, or changes in your vision.

 Infections that can cause eye redness include: